guydanko/crowdsourcing-project/README.md

   7) Select Compound and add both the 'Project' configuration and the 'celery' configuration.
   ![Alt text](/django_and_celery.PNG?raw=true "django and celery compund runtime configuration")

-d) use the compound configuration to run the project.
+g) use the compound configuration to run the project.

 Enjoy! :)